sromelrey/sromelrey/README.md

 ### Hi there.👋
-🔭 I’m currently working on JavaScript, ReactJS Projects 📫 How to reach me: sromelrey@gmail.com
+🔭 I’m currently working on JavaScript, ReactJS Projects \n 📫 How to reach me: sromelrey@gmail.com

 <!--